Xyrohh/website-docs/en/rules.md

 #### Other Important Notes:
 For Ainu users, make sure the client you use was downloaded on MPGH, the Skoot.er Discord server or the Ainu Xheaters Discord server, otherwise it contains prohibited features.

-Things like: Relax hacks, AR changers, Enlighten (Un-HD), and other stuff that wasn't listed in the hacking rules ARE ALLOWED.
+Things like: Relax hacks, AR Changers, Enlighten (Un-HD), and other stuff that wasn't listed in the hacking rules ARE ALLOWED.
 You can also ask one of the staff members if you still need clarification.

 <h3><i class="warning icon"></i> Specific Gamemodes Rules</h3>